Portugal's green soul: Vinho Verde

 Luis Cerdeira from Quinta do Soalheiro

-And of course a Vinho Verde made from 100% Alvarinho should not be missing!
-We get it from Quinta do Soalheiro.
-He received the same score: 92 points.
+And of course, a Vinho Verde made from 100% Alvarinho is a must!
+We source it from Quinta do Soalheiro.
+It received the same score: 92 points.

-These three wines are the mirror of the region and a wonderful example of what good Vinhos Verdes can be.
-They are wonderful as an aperitif, go well with fish dishes and are the ideal accompaniment to asparagus.
+These three wines reflect the region and are a wonderful example of what good Vinhos Verdes can be.
+They are perfect as an aperitif, go perfectly with fish dishes, and are the ideal accompaniment to asparagus.

 Here is our selection of Vinho Verde, wines from Portugal.